 THE SELF EMPLOYED

-The eagerly awaited support, specifically for the self-employed, was announced by the Chancellor yesterday.
+The eagerly awaited support, specifically for the self-employed, was announced by the Chancellor on the 26 March.
 This will be in the form of a taxable grant.
 It will be 80% of average monthly trading profits up to a maximum of £2,500 per month for three years.
 This will be calculated by reference to the profits declared on the Self Assessment Tax Returns for the years 2016/17, 2017/18 and 2018/19.

 The grant will only be paid to those whose trading profits are below £50,000.
 In order to qualify, self-employed profits must be the majority of a taxpayer’s income.